 During World War II, PBYs were used in anti-submarine warfare, patrol bombing, convoy escorts, search and rescue missions (especially air-sea rescue), and cargo transport.
 The PBY was the most successful aircraft of its kind; no other flying boat was produced in greater numbers.
 The last active military PBYs were not retired from service until the 1980's.
-Even today, over 70 years after its first flight, the aircraft continues to fly as an airtanker in aerial firefighting operations all over the world.
+A great number of the surplus PBYs were converted to waterbombers and continued to service Canada and other countries around the world fighting forest fires for decades.
+Today, over 70 years later, only a hand full of PBY-5A aircraft are airworthy and are able to continue the grand tradition in aviation history.

 The initialism of PBY was determined in accordance with the US Navy aircraft designation of 1922; PB representing Parol Bomber and Y being the code used for the aircraft's manufacturer, Consolidated Aircraft.